tam-en/catcollectr-lesson/README3.md

 ```

 Lastly, let's create a `profile.html` template to show a single User and all of the Cats they have collected:
+(THIS PART IS DUPLICATED IN THE NEXT README)

 ```html
 {% extends 'base.html' %}